On the geometry of graphs associated to infinite-type surfaces: Subgraphs of the arc graph

 {\bf Subsurface projections.} Let $Y$ be a witness of $\G(S)$, and suppose $Y$ is not homeomorphic to an annulus.
 There is a natural projection defined by setting $\pi_Y(v)$ to be any connected component of $v \cap Y$.
 In particular, $\pi_Y(v)=v$ for every $v \subset Y$; in other words, the restriction of $\pi_Y$ to $\G(Y)$ is the identity.
 Observe that the definition of $\pi_Y$ involves a choice, but any two such choices are disjoint and therefore at distance at most 1 in $\Ac(Y)$.
 The same argument gives:

 \begin{lemma} Let $S$ be a surface and $Y$ an essential subsurface not homeomorphic to an annulus.
-If $u,v$ are disjoint arcs which intersect $Y$ essentially, then $\pi_Y(u)$ and $\pi_Y(v)$ are disjoint. \end{lemma}
+If $u,v$ are disjoint arcs which intersect $Y$ essentially, then $\pi_Y(u)$ and $\pi_Y(v)$ are disjoint (possibly equal). \end{lemma}

+Recall that, given a graph $\G(S)\subset \Ac(S)$ and a witness $Y$, by $\G(Y)$ we mean the full subgraph of $\G(S)$ spanned by those vertices that are entirely contained in $Y$.
+Observe that Lemma \ref{lem:lip}, plus the discussion preceding it, implies that $\G(Y)$ is connected whenever $\G(S)$ is.

-For technical reasons, which will become apparent in the proof of Lemma \ref{lem:qi} below, we will be interested in subgraphs of $\Ac(S)$ for which the subsurface projections defined above satisfy the following property:
+For technical reasons, which will become apparent in the proof of Lemma \ref{lem:qi} below, we will be interested in subgraphs of $\Ac(S)$ for which the subsurface projections defined above satisfy the property described in the following definition: